kubesphere/website/content/zh/docs/installing-on-linux/public-cloud/kubesphere-on-qingcloud-instance.md

 ---
-title: "KubeSphere on QingCloud Instance"
+title: "Deploy KubeSphere on QingCloud Instance"
 keywords: "KubeSphere, Installation, HA, High-availability, LoadBalancer"
 description: "The tutorial is for installing a high-availability cluster."